Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Results

 \subsection{Fine-tuning Variance}

 We now turn our attention to the effect of fine-tuning variance on task performance.
-It has been observed that the fine-tuning of \bert is sensitive to randomness in initialization and data ordering~\citep{dodge2020fine}.
+It has been observed that the fine-tuning of \bert is sensitive to randomness in initialisation and data ordering~\citep{dodge2020fine}.
 Here, we investigate the sensitivity of the five models used in the controlled study.
-We fine-tune each model $10$ times on the RefCOCO+ and NLVR2 tasks. \cref{fig:fine-tune} shows violin plots of the distribution of results, in which the dots represent the experimental observations.
+We fine-tune each model $10$ times on the RefCOCO+ and NLVR2 tasks by varying the seed.
+This changes training data order and the weight initialisation of the classification layer. \cref{fig:fine-tune} shows violin plots of the distribution of results, in which the dots represent the experimental observations.
 We also report an average standard deviation of $0.3$ points for these models across both tasks.
 However, the minimum and the maximum scores of a given model often differ by $1$ or more points, showing how \emph{a single fine-tuning} run of these models can lead to \emph{incorrect} conclusions.